 Study Finds Obama Has More Experience Than Most Rivals

 As part of our devotion to facts and truth, we conducted a simple study in 2008 to identify how much actual experience each presidential candidate had as an elected official.
-We found that it wasn’t who the campaign rhetoric suggests.
+We found that it wasn’t who the campaign rhetoric suggested.

 Topping the principal Democratic contenders was Senator Barack Obama with … Click here for more

 By contacting this website you are not creating an attorney–client relationship.
 Such a relationship would only come into being upon signing a written fee agreement.
 Moreover, no communication on this website should be considered privileged under the attorney–client privilege.
 Please be advised that there is no expectation of confidentiality regarding any communication you may send us in response to this website.